 What To Do:

-Your goal is to try and stay consistent and productive for longer than a week of course, so try to extend it for as long as you can!
-Make adjustments and add new goals for each new week.
-I personally have a goal to wake up earlier, so I will be waking up 15 minutes earlier every week and see if I can get to 6:00am.
+Don’t forget though: make adjustments and add new goals for each new week.
+For example, I personally have a goal to wake up earlier, so I will be waking up 15 minutes earlier every week and see if I can get to 6:00am.
 You can do a variation, such as working out more every week, introducing a new habit, etc. I promise you that the longer you stick to this the more you’ll feel motivated and productive in quarantine!

 FREE planner to get motivated and productive